camika6/camika6/README.md

 - 👋 Hi, I’m @camika6
-- 👀 I’m interested in Game Development and Networking.
+- 👀 I’m interested in Game Development and Software Development
-- 🌱 I’m currently learning Compilers and Software Development.
+- 🌱 I’m currently learning Data Structures II and Machine Learning
-- 💞️ I’m looking to collaborate on Networking.
+- 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me: creepypastime3@gmail.com